AlonSamay/YardenMarble/README.md

 # YardenMarble

+Final project for intrudoction to android developer course:
 A communication app between manager and his installers, developed for "Shaish-Yarden" company.

+the app is devided to 2 parts - installer and manager:

 ## Installer:
-Installers will notify their manager when they arrived to install destination, and will take pictures of the install and signature of the client.
+Installers will notify their manager when they arrived to their install destination, and will take pictures of the install and signature of the client that will be uploaded to firebase.
-In the firebase database we keep tracking the installer's device location.
+Also in firebase, we keep tracking the installer's device location.

-Manager:
+## Manager:
-Manager can track his installers and add new installs.
+Manager can track his installers via a map and add new installs.

-This app developed as part of final project in